Brian Crowley, M.D.

 Psychiatry, Forensic Psychiatry, Psychoanalysis

 Dr. Crowley, a Yale Medical School alumnus and graduate of the Washington Psychoanalytic Institute, has been practicing psychiatry-- clinical, forensic, and administrative-- for over fifty years.
 Currently all clinical and forensic services are provided by telemedicine.

-In his forensic practice, which is both extensive and varied, he has served as psychiatric consultant, examiner, and expert witness in many types of civil and criminal cases, in the courts of several states (CA, DC, DE, FL, GA, KY, LA, MD, MI, MO, NC, NJ, NV, NY, OH, PA, SC, TX, VA, WI, WV, WY) as well as in federal courts and military courts martial.
+In his forensic practice, which is both extensive and varied, he has served as psychiatric consultant, examiner, and expert witness in many types of civil and criminal cases, in the courts of several states (AL, CA, DC, DE, FL, GA, KY, LA, MD, MI, MO, NC, NJ, NV, NY, OH, PA, SC, TX, VA, WI, WV, WY) as well as in federal courts and military courts martial.
 He has worked on matters of all kinds where state of mind is at issue.
 His recent cases have involved issues of: fitness for duty; malpractice; capacity to contract; testamentary capacity and undue influence; security clearance; PTSD; trauma and stress; sexual misconduct by professionals; sexual harassment; stalking; hospital standards; dangerousness assessments in the workplace; criminal responsibility; competence for trial; presentencing recommendations to Court; eligibility for release from incarceration.

 Dr. Crowley teaches at the Uniformed Services University of the Health Sciences in Bethesda, where he is Adjunct Professor of Psychiatry.
 He was honored by receiving the Roeske Award for Excellence in Medical Student Education from the American Psychiatric Association.
 He is actively involved in the USUHS clinical research team which leads in the study of PTSD and other stress disorders.
 Dr. Crowley is a member of the Center For the Study of Traumatic Stress.